 We have a wonderful home, circa 1990, newly acquired to us in the summer of 2014.
 We've dolled it up and call it our Guest House.
 We are fully licensed by the State of Montana as a Public Accommodation.
 We've equipped it with anything you might need throughout your stay.
 The full kitchen has a gas range, oven, refrigerator, dishwasher, toaster, blender, microwave, coffee maker, pots, pans, bakeware, dishes, glassware, silverware, a great island for cooking and entertaining, a dining room table, living room with 2 sofas and flat screen tv with DISH satellite, a sun room for quiet reading, 2 deck areas outside and free wifi throughout.
 There is AC on the main level, radiant heat in the tile floor, and the entire house is extremely well insulated.

-The large master bedroom has one queen bed and one twin bed along with a full bathroom.
+The large master bedroom has one queen bed along with a full private bathroom.

 The second bedroom on the main floor has one queen bed with a full bathroom accessed off the hall.

-The daylight basement is one large open area with one queen bed in a nook of its own, another nook with a twin bed, full bathroom, a futon in the lounge area with flat screen tv and even an old fashioned foosball table.
+The daylight basement is one large open area with one queen bed in a nook of its own, another nook with two twin beds, full bathroom, a futon in the lounge area with flat screen tv and even an old fashioned foosball table.

 There is also a stacked washer and dryer and utility sink off the hall on the main floor.